It’s the outback NSW mining town that may just be Bloke Heaven, but there’s much more to it than big machinery and holes in the ground.

 Where to eat and drink

 Still an old-school country town at heart, Broken Hill isn’t known for its gourmet food culture.
 You’ll find loads of nice cafés, pizzerias and a Chinese restaurant, as well as many local-style pubs, along the main streets.
-The place locals go for special occasions and date nights is the only fine-dining experience in town, Broken Earth Restaurant.
+The place locals go for special occasions and date nights is the only fine-dining experience in town, Broken Earth Cafe.
 Its menu features modern Australian cuisine with bushtucker flavours, accompanied by those magnificent town views from the summit of the mullock heap.
 Book dinner in time to catch sunset, and visit the Miners’ Memorial beforehand.
 Federation Way (cross the railway line off Iodide St and turn right).

 Where to stay